 In May 2018, we launched a call for a City of Winnipeg poverty plan.
 Almost exactly one year later, the City of Winnipeg’s Executive Policy Committee unanimously passed a motion to create a Poverty Reduction Strategy.
 This is very promising news, and an important step toward a Winnipeg Without Poverty.
 Ending poverty saves lives and money.

-The City will spend a year crafting its strategy, including an implementation plan for additional measures to address poverty.
-We expect a plan to be released, based on community co-creation, in 2020.
+The City will spend time crafting its strategy, including an implementation plan for additional measures to address poverty.

 Our campaign must continue over the next year to advocate for a visionary strategy with bold, justice-focused, and innovative policies.